GMAC® logo

 the Bologna Accord

-The first steps towards an open Europe for higher learning were taken in May 1998 when France, Germany, Italy and the UK signed the Sorbonne Declaration.
+The first steps towards an open Europe for higher learning were taken in May 1998 when France, Germany, Italy and the UK signed the Declaration.
 This declaration set out the need to remove barriers to, and develop frameworks for, teaching and learning within the EU.
 Fundamental to the declaration was the need to converge higher education structures and a two cycle system of undergraduate and postgraduate stages was proposed.

 The Bologna Declaration represents a firm commitment for higher education reform from the 29 signatory countries in June 1999, building upon the Sorbonne foundations.
 The agreement outlined key objectives each country would undertake by 2010 in order to achieve higher education convergence.
 The objectives include:

-Since the Bologna Declaration was signed there have been a number of follow on conventions discussing the reforms that need to be undertaken by the signatory countries - the Salamanca Convention (March 2001), the Goteborg Declaration (March 2001), Prague (May 2001 and saw the addition of three more countries), Berlin in September 2003 and most recently, Bergen in May 2005.
+Since the Declaration was signed there have been a number of follow on conventions discussing the reforms that need to be undertaken by the signatory countries – the Convention (March 2001), the Declaration (March 2001), Prague (May 2001 and saw the addition of three more countries), Berlin in September 2003 and most recently, Bergen in May 2005.
 In addition to these large conferences, numerous thematic groups have been established that have considered the supporting elements necessary for full implementation.
 As a result, voluntary actions are changing into firm commitments through the setting of objectives for the education and training systems.

 While commitment to Bologna reforms is clear through the progress already made to date, a high level of awareness within all stakeholder groups (higher education institutions, students, academics, administration staff, employers and governments) is critical to fully realise the aims of creating a European higher education area.
 Full implementation of the Bologna objectives requires fundamental administrative, infrastructural and financial change and the signatory countries must therefore undertake educational reforms that will lead to turbulence and uncertainty in the short to medium term, between now and 2010.